See also: Yamaha’s Tenere

-These are my impressions of the XT660Z Tenere after riding from London to Morocco and halfway back in November 2008, soon after the bike came out.
-I’d only owned the bike a couple of weeks before I set off and happened to sell it a couple of weeks after I got back.
+My impressions of the XT660Z Tenere after riding from London to Morocco and halfway back in November 2008, soon after the new bike came out.
+I’d only owned it a couple of weeks before setting off and happened to sell it a couple of weeks after I got back.

 - For my detailed review of the Touratech Zega Flex panniers I used, click this.

 - For my detailed review of the Airoh TR1 helmet I wore, click this.

 - To read about my continuing experiment with tubeless tyres, click this.